Get VENCLEXTA treatment support: (844) 926-6727, M–F, 7am–7pm CST

 Risk factors

 There are a few known risk factors for CLL/SLL.
-These include:

 Age